The Three Tenors

-The Three Tenors were an operatic singing trio, active during the 1990s and early 2000s, and termed as a supergroup (a title normally reserved for rock and pop groups) consisting of Italian Luciano Pavarotti and Spaniards Plácido Domingo and José Carreras.
-The trio began their collaboration with a performance at the ancient Baths of Caracalla in Rome, Italy, on 7 July 1990, the eve of the 1990 FIFA World Cup Final, watched by a global television audience of around 800 million.
+The Three Tenors were an operatic singing trio, active between 1990 and 2003, and termed a supergroup (a title normally reserved for rock and pop groups) consisting of Italian Luciano Pavarotti and Spaniards Plácido Domingo and José Carreras.
+The trio began their collaboration with a performance at the ancient Baths of Caracalla in Rome, Italy, on 7 July 1990, the eve of the 1990 FIFA World Cup final, watched by a global television audience of around 800 million.
 The image of three tenors in formal evening dress singing in a World Cup concert captivated the global audience.
 The recording of this debut concert became the best-selling classical album of all time and led to additional performances and live albums.
 They performed to a global television audience at three further World Cup Finals: 1994 in Los Angeles, 1998 in Paris, and 2002 in Yokohama.
 They also toured other cities around the world, usually performing in stadiums or similar large arenas to huge audiences.
-They last performed together at an arena in Columbus, Ohio, on 28 September 2003.
+They last performed together at Schottenstein Center in Columbus, Ohio, on 28 September 2003.

 The Three Tenors repertoire ranged from opera to Broadway to Neapolitan songs and pop hits.
-The group's signature songs included "Nessun dorma" from Puccini's opera Turandot, usually sung by Pavarotti, and the ballad "O Sole Mio", which all three tenors typically sang together.
+The group's signature songs included "Nessun dorma" from Puccini's opera Turandot, usually sung by Pavarotti, and the song "'O sole mio", which all three tenors typically sang together.